aazhbd/email_marketing/specs.md

  - Contact Collector - This user creates customer contact and contact list and makes it available.

- - Admin User - Admin user has privilege to access all functionality.
+ - Administrator Users - Administrator Users has privileges to access all functionalities of the system.

  - Anonymous Users - Anonymous Users should not be able to view the contents of the website.